 We are a mixed amateur choir of about 125 people of all ages, supported by professional musicians: our experienced conductor and accompanist, Robert Secret and David Langdon, the Orchestra of Stowe Opera and excellent professional soloists.
 Find out more on the Our Musicians page, or, if you are interested in singing with the choir, see Join Us for details.

 Our concerts generally feature the great choral works of the classical repertoire, but we also present less well-known pieces that deserve to be heard more often.
-Most recently, on 30 November 2019, we put on a performance of Max Bruch’s oratorio Odysseus, which was enthusiastically received by the audience in the Town Hall.
+Two recent examples are performances of Max Bruch’s oratorio Odysseus and of Josef Rheinberger’s Star of Bethlehem.

 We also aim to showcase new talent and have worked with many exciting young performers: for example, soloists from the Royal Academy of Music in association with the Josephine Baker Trust.